1. Introduction

 select "first_name" from "PERSON";

-That’s in theory though, because each RDMS manages quoted identifiers in its own way, so mileage varies.
+That’s in theory, though, because each RDMS manages quoted identifiers differently, so mileage varies.

 4. Custom Naming Convention

-Imagine we can’t use the Spring lower snake case strategy, but we need to use upper snake case.
+Imagine we can’t use the Spring lower snake case strategy but need to use the upper snake case.
 Then, we’d need to provide an implementation of PhysicalNamingStrategy.

-As we’re going to keep to snake case, the fastest option is to inherit from the SpringPhysicalNamingStrategy and turn identifiers to upper case:
+As we’re going to keep to snake case, the fastest option is to inherit from the CamelCaseToUnderscoresNamingStrategy and turn identifiers to upper case:

 @Override